 6. Shut off the drain valve

-Using the flat headed screw driver, shut off the valve until water flow out of the garden hose stops completely.
+Using the flat-headed screwdriver, shut off the valve until water flows out of the garden hose stops completely.

 7. Turn the water supply valve back on